-Haryana Government revises registration charges periodically.
+Government revises registry charges in Haryana periodically.
 Earlier, the registration fees were only Rs.
 15,000.
 But in 2018, charges were revised, and now they can go up to Rs.
 50,000.
-Registration fees vary depending on value of the property.
+Registration fees vary depending on the value of the property.
 Registration charges are applicable on gift deeds, sale deeds, lease deeds, partition deeds, mortgage deeds etc.

-The following table will help you understand different types of registration fees in Haryana.
+The following table will help you understand the different types of registration fees in Haryana.

 |Property Value||Registration Fees|

 |Rs.
 25 lakh – Rs.
 40 lakh||Rs.
 20,000|